16 May 2018 - 17 May 2018

 This event seeks to take stock of current developments in the field and critically assess new theoretical and methodological approaches.
 Of particular interest will be current debates around mediatization in understanding contemporary trends in the domain of sport.

-Loughborough University was recently named the best sporting university in the world in the global QS higher education league table and the event will feature contributions from some of the leading scholars in the field, including; Professor Toby Miller (Loughborough University), Professor Michael Silk (Bournemouth University) and Professor Kirsten Frandsen (University of Copenhagen).
+Loughborough University was recently named the best sporting university in the world in the global QS higher education league table and the event will feature contributions from both established and emerging scholars, including Toby Miller, Michael Silk and Kirsten Frandsen.